Talk to your doctor about chronic heartburn or acid reflux

-To prevent occasional bouts of heartburn, try taking the following steps:
+To prevent occasional bouts of heartburn, try taking the following five steps:

 "The most important thing is to be aware of what causes you personally to have heartburn," says Brown.
 "Everyone is different, so be aware of what triggers an attack for you and what food and remedies work best for you.
 But always work closely with your doctor and let him or her know when you are experiencing prolonged bouts of heartburn."

 Control your acid reflux